• Skip to primary navigation

 • This might sound like a no-brainer, but use a honey that you actually like the flavor of.
 Since honey makes up a large part of the recipe, you want to ensure that you’re using something you like.
 I used a local raw wildflower honey.

-• Steep the syrup for 30 minutes to allow the rose and cardamom to infuse their flavor.
+• Steep the syrup for 30 minutes to allow the rose and cardamom to infuse maximum flavor.

 Honey Rose Cardamom Syrup (gluten free & dairy free recipe) | seasonal plant-based recipes via The Sweet Miscellany Blog